kartoza/bims-website/docs/src/administrator/biodiversity-data/manage-admin-tables.md

 ![Change dataset](img/datasets-2.png)

-## BIMS: Decision Support Tool Names and Descision Support Tools
+## BIMS: Decision Support Tool Names and Decision Support Tools

 Here you manage the decision support tools that are added and what they are called.
 Individual UUIDs are assigned specific decision support name.